 If you make mistakes in prepping the cabinets or painting them, the flaws will be obvious.
 Are you prepared to live with something that looks “okay,” but doesn’t really pop?
 If you’re painting cabinets in your laundry room or garage, maybe they don’t have to look perfect.
 But if you’re painting kitchen cabinets or bathroom cabinets, in all likelihood, you want something that looks like new!

 Making old cabinets look as good as new isn’t easy.
-The reason we’re able to achieve the highest quality is because, over the years, we’ve perfected a proprietary cabinet painting process that involves more than 10 steps.
+The reason we’re able to achieve the highest quality is because, over the years, we’ve perfected a cabinet painting process that involves over 10 steps.

 To ensure top quality, we clean, prep, caulk, sand, buff, and prime – performing some of these tasks more than once as needed.
 Then, and only then, do we apply a special cabinet paint, which adheres well (thanks to our comprehensive prep work) and withstands wear and tear.

-So, the bad news might be that this isn’t the best DIY project.
+So, the bad news may be that this isn’t the best DIY project.
 But the good news is that cabinet painting might be more affordable than you think.

-Give us a call, and we’ll be happy to come out and give you a free estimate on painting your cabinets.
+Call us and we’ll be happy to come out and give you a free estimate on painting your cabinets.
 Then you can decide for yourself which would be the best route to go.

-Please note: We’ve been in business since 1999, and cabinet painting is our specialty.
-In fact, we’re one of the few cabinet painting contractors in the Denver metro area.
+Note: Cabinet painting is our specialty.
+In fact, we are one of the few cabinet painting contractors in the Denver metro area.